 - a.
-The following information must be maintained by the prescription drug outlet for three years for each dose of vaccine or immunization administered: - (1) The name, address, and date of birth of the patient; - (2) Patient responses to screening questions for indications/contraindications to the immunization or vaccine being administered;

-- (3) The date of the administration and site of injection of the immunization or vaccine: - (4) The name, dose, manufacturer, lot number, and expiration date of the vaccine or immunization; - (5) The name and address of the patient's primary health care provider as identified by the patient; - (6) The name or identifiable initials of the administering pharmacist.
+The following information must be maintained by the prescription drug outlet for three years for each dose of vaccine or immunization administered: - (1) The name, address, and date of birth of the patient; - (2) Patient responses to screening questions for indications/contraindications to the immunization or vaccine being administered; - (3) The date of the administration and site of injection of the immunization or vaccine; - (4) The name, dose, manufacturer, lot number, and expiration date of the vaccine or immunization; - (5) The name and address of the patient's primary health care provider as identified by the patient; - (6) The name or identifiable initials of the administering pharmacist.
 If the administration is by a pharmacy intern, the initials of both the intern and supervising pharmacist; - (7) The signed informed consent document for each administration; - (8) Which vaccine information statement (VIS)was provided; - (9) The date the VIS was provided; and - (10) The name and address of the facility at which the vaccine or immunization was administered, if administered off-site. - b.
-The above records shall be maintained separately from other records of the prescription drug outlet. - 19.01.50 Off-Site Administration of Immunizations and Vaccines - a.
-A prescription drug outlet may allow a licensed pharmacist to remove immunizations and vaccines from the prescription drug outlet, provided the following requirements are met: - (1) The prescription drug outlet maintains records which detail the removal of the immunizations and vaccines with at least the following information: - (a) Name, strength, dosage form, and NDC number of the immunization or vaccine removed; - (b) Quantity removed; - (c) Date removed; - (d) Name and license number of pharmacist removing the immunization or vaccine. - (2) The immunizations and vaccines are properly stored at compendial temperatures during transport and storage at the off-site location. - (3) The vaccines and immunizations shall be secured during transport and storage at the off-site location so as to allow only licensed pharmacists and interns affiliated with the prescription drug outlet to have access to them. - (4) The remaining vaccines and immunizations shall be returned to the prescription drug outlet the day they were removed.

-- (5) The prescription drug outlet shall maintain records detailing the vaccines and immunizations returned with at least the following information: - (a) Name, strength, dosage form, and NDC number of the immunizations or vaccines returned: - (b) Quantity returned; - (c) Date returned; and - (d) Name and license number of pharmacist returning the immunization or vaccine. - b.
+The above records shall be maintained separately from other records of the prescription drug outlet.

+- c.
+All records required to be maintained pursuant to this Rule 19.00.00 may be maintained electronically so long as such records are maintained in a uniform and readily retrievable manner, are printable upon request of the Board or its inspectors, and can be reviewed at a viewable rate that may customarily be reviewed when otherwise in hard-copy form. - 19.01.50 Off-Site Administration of Immunizations and Vaccines - a.
+A prescription drug outlet may allow a licensed pharmacist to remove immunizations and vaccines from the prescription drug outlet, provided the following requirements are met: - (1) The prescription drug outlet maintains records which detail the removal of the immunizations and vaccines with at least the following information: - (a) Name, strength, dosage form, and NDC number of the immunization or vaccine removed; - (b) Quantity removed; - (c) Date removed; - (d) Name and license number of pharmacist removing the immunization or vaccine. - (2) The immunizations and vaccines are properly stored at compendial temperatures during transport and storage at the off-site location. - (3) The vaccines and immunizations shall be secured during transport and storage at the off-site location so as to allow only licensed pharmacists and interns affiliated with the prescription drug outlet to have access to them. - (4) The remaining vaccines and immunizations shall be returned to the prescription drug outlet the day they were removed. - (5) The prescription drug outlet shall maintain records detailing the vaccines and immunizations returned with at least the following information: - (a) Name, strength, dosage form, and NDC number of the immunizations or vaccines returned; - (b) Quantity returned; - (c) Date returned; and - (d) Name and license number of pharmacist returning the immunization or vaccine. - b.
 All required records shall be maintained in a manner that is uniformly maintained, readily retrievable, and available for inspection for a period of three years from the date of removal off immunizations or vaccines for off-site administration.